-The acquisition of beneficiary interest in property is subject to registration tax at the rate of ¥1,000 for each real property.
-The entrustment of real estate is subject to registration tax of 0.3% for entrustments (0.4% for entrustments from April 1, 2024).
+The acquisition of beneficiary interest in property is subject to the nominal registration tax duty for JPY1,000 for each change in the real property registry.
+The entrustment of real estate is subject to registration tax of 0.4% for entrustments (0.3% for entrustments of land until 31 March 2026).